-We have audited the financial statements of Newman University (the 'parent university') and its subsidiary (the 'group') for the year ended 31 July 2017 which comprise the consolidated and parent university statement of comprehensive income and expenditure, the consolidated and parent university statement of changes in reserves, the consolidated and parent university balance sheets, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Newman University (the 'parent university') and its subsidiary (the 'group') for the year ended 31 July 2018 which comprise the Consolidated Statement of Comprehensive Income and Expenditure, Consolidated Statement of Changes in Reserves, Balance sheet, Consolidated Cash Flow and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).